Rise Beyond Margins: Empowering Inclusive Scholarship

 This transition, the experience of minorities and women of color in academic spaces, became an embodied extension of my research on Belonging in Academia, which I presented at APSA TLC in February 2025.
 The paper is now a manuscript in progress for publication.

-As a Muslim woman, a new hijabi, an active supporter of Indigenous voices, including Palestine, and an independent scholar, educator, and practitioner, without formal institutional support, I feel that I have directly lived the very challenging dynamics I study: invisibility, erasure, vulnerability, fragility, disempowerment, and ultimately the emotional toll of working at the margins of academia.
+As a Pakistani-American Muslim woman, an active supporter of Indigenous and marginalized voices, and an independent scholar, educator, and practitioner, without formal institutional support at this time, I feel that I have directly lived the very challenging dynamics I study: invisibility, erasure, vulnerability, fragility, disempowerment, and ultimately the emotional toll of working at the margins of academia.

-Therefore, my research cannot be separated from my personal and professional experiences connected to my identity.
+Therefore, my research is part and parcel to my personal and professional experiences connected to my identity.

 As someone navigating both faith-based visibility and invisible disabilities, I’ve encountered systemic barriers that continue to marginalize those who speak out, especially on topics like Palestine, mental health, women of color, and Muslim women’s agency.